Revamp your wallet with the most common financial goals examples to get your money back on track!

 - Wearing yoga pants three days in a row?
 Don’t care.

 - No makeup on for pickup at preschool?
 Don’t care.

-Sure, buying new shoes would be nice or going out to eat all the time too.
-But my money is soooo much better spent on the things that really matter to me!
+Sure, buying new shoes would be nice, or going out to eat all the time too.
+But my money is so much better spent on the things that really matter to me!
 I know what makes me happy, and impressing strangers or daycare Moms isn’t what makes me happy!

 Can you imagine how nice it would be if someone took 20% of your worries or anxiety off your shoulders?
 Dang girl that I don’t give a f*ck attitude looks good on you!